Manal-art-coder/portfolio/README.md

 ## Thank You!

 Thank you for visiting my portfolio.
 I’m excited to continue learning and growing in the field of data analysis.
-Please don’t hesitate to get in touch for potential opportunities, feedback, or collaboration.
+Please don’t hesitate to get in touch for potential opportunities, feedback, or collaborations.